-04 Dec Benefits Of Using The Foam Roller As We Age
+04 Dec The Amazing Benefits Of Using The Foam Roller As You Age

 As we age our connective tissue becomes dehydrated.
 You can think of it like a sponge, our connective tissue becomes like a dried-up sponge over time.
 Lovely, I know.